firebird-finance/firebird-docs/docs/vtokens.md

 **vBTC — First seigniorage synthetic BTC on Ethereum and Polkadot**

-Building further on our work with vUSD and existing experimentation on the seigniorage concept, we can create synthetic assets that do not exist before on the Ethereum network in a decentralized manner.
+Building further on our work with vUSD and existing experimentation on the seigniorage concept, we can create synthetic assets that have not existed before on the Ethereum network in a decentralized manner.
 As such, we are proud to present vBTC, an alternative BTC synthetic on the Ethereum network without a centralized approach like WBTC or renBTC.

 **vETH to vBTC**